Chorus of Clearwire investors against Sprint bid growing louder

 HIGHER DISH OFFER

-Dish Network, controlled by mercurial billionaire Charlie Ergen, made a $3.30 per share counter-offer for Clearwire on Jan.
-8, putting further pressure on Sprint to raise its bid.
+Dish Network (DISH.O), controlled by mercurial billionaire Charlie Ergen, made a $3.30 per share counter-offer for Clearwire on January 8, putting further pressure on Sprint to raise its bid.
 Clearwire's board is reviewing the Dish bid but said that the proposed deal may not be permitted because of Clearwire's existing legal obligations to Sprint.

 However, the Dish bid has convinced many of Clearwire's minority shareholders that enough discontent exists to potentially block Sprint's bid.